 R555-4.
 Policy: Institutions shall not sell or provide services to their campus community or to the general public except as set forth below.

 4.1.
-Services Necessary for the Education of Students or Basic Research: Institutions are expected to provide their campus communities appropriate services which are necessary for the education of students, or the performance of basic research in accordance with the institution’s mission as established by the Utah State Board of Regents.
-This responsibility includes, but is not limited to, instructional, research, and public service programs; libraries; computing programs; and other academic support services.
+Services Necessary for the Education of Students or Basic Research: Institutions are expected to provide their campus communities appropriate services which are necessary for the education of students, or the performance of basic research in accordance with the institution’s mission as established by the Board of Higher Education.
+This responsibility includes, but is not limited to: instructional, research, and public service programs; libraries; computing programs; and other academic support services.